Update: ‘2022 Dacia Spring’ section added.

 Source – Mécanique Sportive

-The Dacia Spring Electric has a top speed of 125 km/h, and it can be charged with up to 6.6 kW using an AC charger and up to 30 kW using a DC charger.
-Below are the Dacia Spring Electric charging times:
+The Dacia Spring has a top speed of 125 km/h, and it can be charged with up to 6.6 kW using an AC charger and up to 30 kW using a DC charger.

-As for the Dacia Spring Electric range, a full charge lets the driver go up to 230 km (WLTP).
-However, the city-only WLTP range of the Dacia Spring Electric is 305 km.
+As for the Dacia Spring range, a full charge lets the driver go up to 230 km (WLTP).
+However, the city-only WLTP range is 305 km.
 Furthermore, Groupe Renault says that the average daily driving distance for an A-segment car/city car in Europe is 31 km.
-So, most Dacia Spring Electric owners may need to charge their car only once a week fully.
+So, most Dacia Spring owners may need to charge their car just once a week fully.

 |2.3 kW AC charger (household socket)||100%||Less than 14 hours|